Sakshi07-M/Devops-Python-ToDo-App/README.md

 Use URL generated from last command's output to access ArgoCD e.g. http://192.168.59.102:31000/

+3. **Create application on ArgoCD:**

+- Click on application and create application
+- Add all the required details and save the application
+- Once saved, you will be able to see the deployment and services on argoCD UI, once CI/CD pipeline is triggered

 ### **Phase 4: Run CI/CD pipeline**

 1. **Configure CI/CD Pipeline in Jenkins:**
 - Create a CI/CD pipeline in Jenkins to automate your application deployment.
 - Select "Pipeline Script from SCM" and add your github repository details
 - Click on Apply and Save
+- Click on "Build Now" to trigger the pipeline

+### **Phase 5: Deployment Verification**
+- Check if manifest repo is updated with latest image tag in deployment.yaml file
+- Open ArgoCD UI and verify if able to see deployment.
+- Access UI and check if application is running.